 Additionally, I designed and tooled up a new 14-tooth gear replacing the old 15-tooth gear.
 (FWP-2 only) Not only is it much smoother, with no ragged edges or imperfections, but you gain a better gear ratio helping to access the full range of the pot with less treadle movement.
 The feel under your foot is much improved simply because the teeth are smoother and have a slightly rounded edge for less friction.
 These are the silly little things that i enjoy improving on.

 Both the Fulltone FWP-1 and FWP-2 have a triple-screened Carbon Composition track and strong brass shaft with gear already installed, comes with a cool vinyl dust cover, and is a direct drop in replacement for most vintage-style wah wahs including Dunlop, Teese, Vox, etc.

-NOTE: There is NO WARRANTY on wah pots due to the fact that most people don’t know how to install and adjust them properly, which usually results in damage to the pot.
+NOTE: There is No Warranty and No Returns on wah pots due to the fact that most people don’t know how to install and adjust them properly, which usually results in damage to the pot.
 It is highly recommended that you watch and follow my video tutorial "installing wah pots".